wp-plugins/wp-google-map-plugin/readme.txt

 It's easy!
 Once activated, A locations section created automatically and you can add any number of locations.

+Use [map_locations] shortcode to put map on posts/pages.

 Notes:

 This plugin for WordPress, the publicly available  If you experience any problems with the plugin, feel free to contact me.